ornwipa/ComIT_django/lecture_concepts/lecture_django.md

 To start a Django project, use the command `django-admin startproject <project name> .`; adding the `.` at the end to put the project in the current directory.

-To start a Django app, within the project folder, use the command `django-admin startapp <app name>`.
+To start a Django app, within the project folder, use the command `python ./manage.py startapp <app name>`.

 ### Django Model